ralll/django-container-setup/README.rst

   python manage.py runserver --settings=portal.settings.dev

-Then check in your browser the address `localhost:8000 <http://localhost:8000/>`_ the default mesage of the django webserver.
+Then check in your browser the address `localhost:8000 <http://localhost:8000/>`_ the default mesage of the Django webserver.

-To create the admin, run the command bellow.
+To create the admin, run the command below.

 .. code-block:: bash